-The Nineteenth Judicial Circuit is divided into five divisions, each with a presiding judge who is responsible for the judicial administration of each division.
-The presiding judges report directly to the Chief Judge who is responsible for the overall performance of the court.
-In addition, a supervising judge is assigned to the Misdemeanor/Traffic division.
-The five divisions are Felony, Law, Family, Juvenile and Misdemeanor/Traffic.
+The Nineteenth Judicial Circuit is divided into three divisions, each with presiding judges who are responsible for the judicial administration of each division and sections, if any.
+The presiding judges of each division report directly to the Chief Judge who is responsible for the overall performance of the court.
+The three divisions are Criminal, Civil, and Consolidated Family.

 The party bringing the complaint is the State of Illinois as represented by an attorney called the prosecutor.
 The individual charged with the crime is called the defendant.
 The role of the prosecutor is to prove that the defendant committed the crime.